Pursuing Seller Financing the Safe Way

 Investigate Credit History

 What kind of bad credit does the buyer have?
 Defaulting on a loan is a much bigger red flag than an outstanding balance at Kohl’s, though both should prompt you to ask questions of your buyer.
-Getting to the bottom of the story behind the credit score can give you a better idea of who you’re dealing with, the ultimate goal of any credit report or history.
+Getting to the bottom of the story behind the credit score can give you a better idea of who you’re dealing with, and the ultimate goal of any credit report or history.

 Trust Your Instinct

 Always trust your first instinct.
-If you distrust someone right off of the bat, don’t pursue seller financing as a mechanism with that prospective seller.
+If you distrust someone right off the bat, don’t pursue seller financing as a mechanism with that prospective seller.
 In every transaction, there is a level of personal interaction and if you are not comfortable that a particular person will pay you off, don’t pursue that buyer.

 There will be others, especially if you offer solid seller financing terms, so there is no need to pounce on every buyer that comes along.
 There is some risk in seller financing, so keep that in mind when deciding whether to get involved with loans and mortgage payments with a particular individual.
 Your gut is usually right.